-The Contractor's quality assessment and performance improvement programs, at a minimum, shall comply with the requirements outlined in the AMPM and this section.
+The Contractor's QM/PI Programs, at a minimum, shall comply with the requirements outlined in AMPM, ACOM, State and Federal Requirements, and this Section.

-Quality Management Program: The Contractor shall have an ongoing quality management program for the services it furnishes to members [42 CFR 438.330(a)(1), 42 CFR 438.330(a)(3)].
-The quality management program shall include but is not limited to:
+Quality Management/Performance Improvement Program: The Contractor shall have an ongoing QM/PI Program for the services it furnishes to members, regardless of payor source or eligibility category [42 CFR 457.1240(b), 42 CFR 438.330(a)(1), 42 CFR 438.330(a)(3)].